badranX/smart-max-tabs/README.md

 > **_NOTE:_** This is a personal web extension that I use.
 If you think it is useful, star it so you can signal me that I should improve it and make it easily available for everyone.

-This project was originally forked from another extension called max-tabs that only limit the maximum number of open tabs: [https://github.com/kanru/max-tabs]()
+This project was originally forked from another extension called max-tabs that only limits the maximum number of open tabs: [https://github.com/kanru/max-tabs]()

 License
 ---